1.1. Our Commitment

-The processing of personal data of users and clients carried out by TIS and sending commercial communications by electronic means is in conformity with the national and EU legislation in force, namely with the General Regulation of Data Protection.
+The processing of personal data of users and customers carried out by TIS, as well as the sending of commercial communications carried out by electronic means are in accordance with the national and Community legislation in force, namely:

-The changes will be announced on our website www.tis.pt and, if necessary, you will be asked to renew your knowledge and consent.
+The changes will be published on our website www.tis.pt and, if necessary, you will be asked to renew your knowledge and consent.

 Mais de 25 anos a criar soluções sustentáveis, integradas e all-in-one na área de mobilidade e transportes